Course Overview

 Find out more about the costs involved in taking a placement year.

 You’ll focus on the production of two major pieces of self-directed visual and written work.
 You’ll work independently, supported by workshops, work reviews, individual and group tutorials, to produce a Research Project and a Major Photographic Project for public exhibition.
-The course continues to support you in preparing for your career after graduation.
+The course will also support you in preparing for your career after graduation through the Professional Futures module.

 Subjects of study include: